Music at SarisburyWorking and learning together

 - Listen to, appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians.

-Children in Years 3 and 4 are also given the opportunity to learn various musical instruments through the ‘Listen 2 Me’ programme run by Hampshire Music Service; these include African drums, Ukulele and vocal coaching.
+Children in Year 3 are also given the opportunity to learn various musical instruments through the ‘Listen 2 Me’ programme run by Hampshire Music Service; these include African drums, Ukulele and vocal coaching.

 Close links with Brookfield Cluster Schools and wider ensembles also provide opportunities for children to participate in music activities.